doctl kubernetes cluster create

 Default: latest

---vpc-uuid Kubernetes UUID.
+--vpc-uuid The UUID of a VPC network to create the cluster in.
 Must be the UUID of a valid VPC in the same region specified for the cluster.
+If a VPC is not specified, the cluster is placed in the default VPC network for the region.

---wait Boolean that specifies whether to wait for cluster creation to complete before returning control to the terminal
+--wait Instructs the terminal to wait for the action to complete before returning control to the user

 Default: true